leanderdulac/mlhim.github.io/README.markdown

 This site is built with [jekyll] (http://jekyllrb.com/docs/usage/).

-Befor update it please read [jekyll usage docs] (http://jekyllrb.com/docs/usage/).
+Before update it please read [jekyll usage docs] (http://jekyllrb.com/docs/usage/).

-It could be updated from github inline edit or u can install jekyll, clone project and start local server from project root directory
+It could be updated from github inline edit or you can install jekyll, clone project and start local server from project root directory

   jekyll serve -w --trace